coela-oss/devino/README.md

 ## Repository Structure

-- **playground/**: Contains sample scripts tested in an OpenVINO 2025 and Ubuntu 24 environment.
+- [setup](./setup): Provides scripts for setting up a Pytorch-XPU environment using Ubuntu 22 and Poetry. installation.
-- **setup/**: Provides scripts for setting up a Pytorch-XPU environment using Ubuntu 22 and Poetry. installation.
+- Model Directories: Named according to Hugging Face model IDs, each containing conversion and inference scripts based on the setup environment.
-- **Model Directories**: Named according to Hugging Face model IDs, each containing conversion and inference scripts based on the setup environment.
+- [playground](./playground/): Contains sample scripts tested in an OpenVINO 2025 and Ubuntu 24 environment.

 ## Key Features